-By keeping messages short and sweet, the tone of your Slack messages will be friendlier and easier to digest.
+By keeping the following in mind, the tone of your Slack messages will be friendlier and easier to digest.

 See how the Emoji Bullets quickly give away what the task might be?

-Indents: Keep directions and multiple assignments clear.
-See how the gray indent helps?
+Keep directions and multiple assignments clear.
+See how the gray indent helps organize the information?